 At NASD's request, we have provided those persons who purchased warrants to purchase shares of our common stock in our 2000 and 2001 private placements and exercised those warrants by December 31, 2005 with the opportunity to sell those shares in this public offering.
-Participation will be subject to meeting eligibility requirements and completing satisfactory documentation.
 NASD will pay the underwriting discount for shares being sold by such persons in this public offering.